Governance readiness · evidence layer

 What teams can do with Guardian

-• Document in-scope AI systems and maintain a clear system record
+• Document in-scope AI systems and maintain a clear governance record

-• Track drift, fairness, data quality, and performance signals over time
+• Track drift, robustness, data quality, and performance signals over time

 • Set thresholds and flag changes that need review